 - In the last week, students will both share their projects and put together their portfolio, including a self-reflection

 - Teaching Arrangements

 The paper meets for three hours a week, once for two consecutive hours.
-No lectures or tutorial.
+No lectures or tutorials.
 The paper follows the seminar format, i.e., students are asked to participate at all times.
 On Fridays we go on visits or host speakers.
 It will not be possible to record these classes.

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Communication,

 Critical thinking, Cultural understanding, Ethics, Environmental literacy, Information

 Students who successfully complete this paper will:

 - Demonstrate an understanding of fundamental concepts and principles of communication between people from different social and cultural backgrounds